anyscale/terraform-google-anyscale-cloudfoundation-modules/getting-started.md

 2. **Compute Instance Admin**: This role allows the user to create and manage Compute Engine instances.
 3. **Service Account User**: This role enables the user to run operations as the service account.
 4. **Compute Network Admin**: This role is required for managing networking resources such as VPCs, subnets, and firewall rules.
+5. **Billing Account User**: This role is required for the common name example as it creates a new project - when a project is created, you must be able to tie the project to a Google Billing Account ID.
+This particular permission is only required if you are using the common name example.

 **Note**: If you're using a Service Account to run the Terraform commands, make sure it has the required permissions mentioned above.
 You can follow the same steps to assign roles to the Service Account.